Triclosan, one of the most prevalent antibacterial compounds found in

 Antibacterial Soaps: Effective or Just Risky?"
 (2007), concludes

 that antibacterial soaps show no health benefits over plain soaps.
-This
+In 2010, FDA stated that, “Existing data raise valid concerns about the [health]

 Johnson & Johnson to Phase Out Triclosan.
 Health care and cosmetics giant Johnson and Johnson has announced that it will soon begin phasing out a number of potentially dangerous chemicals from its personal care brands, including triclosan.
 The company cites consumer concern over the safety of triclosan as among its reasons for the alteration in its products, hinting that it was uncomfortable with growing body of science linking triclosan to a number of health concerns.
 The phase out is scheduled to be complete by the end of 2015.